VaibhavDN/Websec/README.md

    ***********************************************
    September 1,2019

    Parth

-   Scraped social media sites using BeautifulSoup and Resquests.
+   1)Scraped social media sites using BeautifulSoup and Resquests.
-   Only text data related to the socialmedia website is scraped.
+   2)Only text data related to the socialmedia website is scraped.
-   All scraped data is stored in different files so that they can used for applying models.
+   3)All scraped data is stored in different files so that they can used for applying models.